ethereum/solidity-blog/_posts/2023-03-09-solidity-developer-survey-2022-results.md

 * 66% of respondents feel (somewhat) welcome in the Solidity developer community.
 * Roughly 77% agree or somewhat agree that they feel confident in the work of the Solidity team.
-* More than half feel welcome to contribute to Solidity, however only less than 40% say that they know how to contribute ideas or feedback to Solidity.
+* More than half feel welcome to contribute to Solidity, however, only less than 40% say that they know how to contribute ideas or feedback to Solidity.
 * Roughly 25% are confident that the Solidity team understands their needs as a developer.
 Another 35% somewhat agree, while approximately 9% disagree or strongly disagree.

 The results of this “community and Solidity team confidence ranking” are very comparable to the previous year.

-One can derive that while the community seems confident in the competency / qualification of the Solidity team, the communications around ways to contribute as well as understanding of the community’s needs can be improved.
+One can derive that while the community seems confident in the competency/qualification of the Solidity team, the communications around ways to contribute as well as understanding of the community’s needs, can be improved.
 Those are things that we have been working on improving throughout the last years and will continue to do so.

 ![Community and Solidity Team Confidence Ranking](/img/2023/02/community_statements.png)